UniversalTze/CSSE2310A3/README.md

 ## Marks
 - 60.1/65 (Autograder Score)
 - Future improvements: Make sure that file descriptors used (3 and 4) are not open.
-Or if currently open, close them and then create a new file descriptor using *open()*.
+If currently open, close them and then create a new file descriptor using *open()*.

 ### NEED TO MAKE CHANGES TO BELOW
 ## Instructions to run the game